 Almost two months ago I posted about the devastating Springs Fire, which seemingly destroyed much of the western flank of the Santa Monica Mountains National Recreation Area.
 You can find my original post here.

-I’ll keep this short.
+I will keep this short.
 I simply wanted to update any concerned Loyal Readers that – for the most part – the area seems to be rebounding nicely.
 According to local park rangers, all trails have been reopened, and a volunteer “work weekend” helped put the finishing touches on any trail work projects.
 This is terrific news, of course, which goes without saying.
 Even more terrific, however, is the speed with which the debris was cleared, the damage assessed, and the trails rebuilt.
-I’ll contrast this with the Station Fire (July 2009) devastation of the nearby San Gabriel Mountains.
+Quite a contrast when compared to the Station Fire (July 2009) devastation of the nearby San Gabriel Mountains.
 The burn area was of similar size, but several trail closures are still in affect four years later.
 (In all fairness, the San Gabriel Wilderness features more rugged terrain.)

 Continue reading “Rebounding Nicely”